 Donnie is much more likely to say “yes” to projects now because all of his tools and equipment is organized, and it is easy to find what he needs right away.

-He did a ton of research when choosing his tool organizers, and he shared all of his favorites in this post if you’re looking for more tool storage ideas!
+He did a ton of research when choosing his tool organizers, and he shared all of his favorite tool storage systems in this post if you’re looking for more ideas!

 6. Use a pegboard to organize light and/or small items.